• Betzy Akersloot-Berg, North Cape, Collection Museum Tromp's Huys, Vlieland

 International collaboration

-The exhibition has been organized in close collaboration with Museum Tromp’s Huys on Vlieland, which oversees the world’s largest collection of Akersloot-Berg’s work, with the Norwegian museums Nordnorsk Kunstmuseum and Perspektivet Museum in Tromsø (Norway), and with the Nationalmuseum in Stockholm (Sweden).
+The exhibition has been organised in close collaboration with Museum Tromp’s Huys on Vlieland, which oversees the world’s largest collection of Akersloot-Berg’s work, with the Nordnorsk Kunstmuseum and Perspektivet Museum in Tromsø (Norway), and with the Nationalmuseum in Stockholm (Sweden).

-It has also been made possible by loans from several private collectors, the Museum Hannemahuis (Harlingen), Museum het Behouden Huys (Terschelling), the Frans Hals Museum (Haarlem), Museum Boijmans van Beuningen (Rotterdam), and The Royal Collections of the Netherlands and The Mesdag Collection (The Hague).
+Additional loans have been provided by several private collectors, the Museum Hannemahuis (Harlingen), Museum het Behouden Huys (Terschelling), the Frans Hals Museum (Haarlem), Museum Boijmans van Beuningen (Rotterdam), and The Royal Collections of the Netherlands and The Mesdag Collection (The Hague).
 Marguerite Tuijn is the exhibition’s guest curator.

 • Betzy Akersloot-Berg, Nordkap, 1890 or later, Perspektivet Museum, Tromsø, Norway.